What can I move from Google My Drive to Shared drives?

 Folders.
 To move folders from My Drive to Shared drive, you will need to request special access by contacting the Help Desk at firstname.lastname@example.org or (610) 330-5501.

 Files and documents of which another person is the Owner.
-This can be circumvented by making the owner a member–minimum of the Contributor role–of the destination Shared drive.
+This can be circumvented by adding the owner of the files or folders as a member of the destination Shared drive with a minimum of the Contributor role.

 How will moving files affect other collaborators?